Fort Vermilion: Climate

+The highest temperature recorded was 39.4 C on 15 May 1912.
+This gives a temperature range of 100.6 C-change, one of only a handful locations in the world, and the only permanently inhabited place outside Sakha, to have a temperature amplitude of over 100 C-change.
+Recorded temperature amplitudes for each winter month approach or exceed 75 C-change, and are probably the largest monthly amplitudes anywhere in the world.

 Infrastructure

-The Community Complex includes a hockey rink, a dance hall and a curling rink.
+The Fort Vermilion Community and Cultural Complex includes a hockey rink and concession, community hall/dance hall/stage with commercial kitchen and a curling rink.
 The Fort Vermilion Heritage Centre manages 25 sites (listed as both provincial and national historic sites), including the old log houses, the Dominion Experimental Farm, First Nations and natural history exhibits.
 Also located at the community complex is a RV waste dumping site and potable water refill location.
-The community complex also boasts workout facilities, a splash park, ball diamonds and playground -making it a great stop to relax and cool off on hot summer days.
+The community complex also boasts workout facilities, a splash park, ball diamonds and playground - making it a great stop to relax and cool off on hot summer days.

 St. Theresa General Hospital is a building built in 1983, offering 26 acute-care beds and 8 long-term-care beds, as well as an emergency department.
 It employs approximately 76 health workers, and is administered by Alberta Health Services.
 The Provincial Court of Alberta maintains a circuit court in Fort Vermilion, with the base point located in High Level.
-The court used to reside in the old hospital building but now has its own facility beside St. Marys school.
-The old hospital building has been re-purposed as an office place for MARA (Mackenzie Applied Research Association) at the experimental farm.
+The court used to reside in the old hospital building but now has a modern facility beside west of St. Henry's Roman Catholic Church.
+The old hospital building (aka old court house) has now been re-purposed and relocated as an office place for MARA (Mackenzie Applied Research Association) at the Fort Vermilion Experimental Farm.

 The Fantasy North Golf & Country Club is a 9-hole golf course with a 150-year history.
 Additional facilities include a mini golf park, driving range and clubhouse.
+The course closed in spring 2020 following the flooding of the Peace River and remains inoperational due to extensive flood damage to clubhouse and course watering system.

-The hamlet also has by a public library and four churches.
-St. Theresa Catholic Church, Church of God in Christ, Faith Gospel Fellowship church and St. Lukes Anglican Church.
+The hamlet also has a public library and four churches: St. Theresa Catholic Church, Church of God in Christ Mennonite, Faith Gospel Fellowship and St. Luke's Anglican Church.
 The St. Luke's Anglican Church Cemetery dates back to 1877.

 Located east of the settlement is the Fort Vermilion (Wop May Memorial) Aerodrome (TC LID: CEZ4), administered by Mackenzie County.
 It is an airport that serves the area with Provincial Air Ambulance services, as well as aerial firefighting.
-CanWest Air operates a base here with a charter and medevac aircraft.
+CanWest Air operates a base here with a charter and medevac aircraft, mostly unitizing the Cessna 206 for their charter work.
 There is also a small heliport, Fort Vermilion/Country Gardens B&B Heliport.